jmathieu-riis/NextDemoApp/README.md

 yarn doc
 ```

-Documentation will appear under the `./docs` folder
+Documentation will appear under the `docs` folder

+Configuration files and scripts for generating the documentation exist under the `scripts/typedoc` folder

+> Click [here](scripts/typedoc/README.md) for more information
+---
 ## Learn More

 To learn more about Next.js, take a look at the following resources: